yeohhq/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the appointment will be removed i.e adding of tags is not cumulative.<br />
 * You can remove all the appointment’s tags by typing `t/` without specifying any tags after it.<br />
 * Tags must be alphanumeric and individual tags cannot be separated by spaces (i.e. `HighPriority` is a valid input, while `High Priority` is an invalid input).<br />
-* Editing a missed appointment to an upcoming date and time can remove its missed status.<br />
+* Editing an appointment's time may cause it's missed status to change as well.<br />
 </div>

 <div style="text-align: center; padding-bottom: 2em">